 A simple supplement can be made at home.
+Here ia an example of a sample ration for dairy goats.
 For every 6 scoops of whole cereal grains, add half a scoop of fishmeal or any of the following: cotton seed cake, Calliandra leaves, Leucaena leaves, sweet potato vines or Desmodium.
 Finally add a tablespoonful of mineral mixture.
 Mix well before feeding.

 Increase supplement by ½ kg per day during the last month of pregnancy.
 When in milk, allow ½ kg of supplement for every 3 litres of milk produced.

 Identify a good breeding male goat which has no deformities, with two well-developed testicles, strong feet and legs, good body condition and high libido.
 Libido is observed by the ability of the male to vigorously detect and mate with females on heat.
 These qualities will ensure successful mating.

 One male is needed for every 25 females.
 This male can be communally owned provided sexually transmitted diseases and other communicable diseases such as brucellosis are controlled.